telerik/xaml-docs/controls/radchartview/features/labels/custom-series-labels-strategy.md

 # Chart Series Label Strategy

 The chart's series label strategy is responsible for the visualization of the series labels.
-In a specific scenarios you may need to control their appereance.
-The chart allow you to do that by creating a class that derives from __ChartSeriesLabelStrategy__ and override one or more of the following methods.
+In a specific scenario, you may need to control their appearance.
+The chart allows you to do that by creating a class that derives from __ChartSeriesLabelStrategy__ and override one or more of the following methods.

-* __CreateDefaultVisual():__ This method return a __FrameworkElement__ which represents the visual element for the label.
-For example this method can be used to create a StackPanel with two TextBlock.
+* __CreateDefaultVisual():__ This method returns a __FrameworkElement__ which represents the visual element for the label.
+For example, this method can be used to create a StackPanel with two TextBlock.
 One will hold the value and the other one will have additional information about this value.
-* __GetLabelContent():__ This method return a object which represent the content of the label.
+* __GetLabelContent():__ This method returns an object which represents the content of the label.
 You can override this one to modify what content to be displayed inside the label.
-* __GetLabelDesiredSize():__ This method return a object of type RadSize which represent the size of the label.
+* __GetLabelDesiredSize():__ This method returns an object of type RadSize which represent the size of the label.
 Overriding this method, you can specify your own size for every label.
-* __GetLabelLayoutSlot():__ This method return a object of type RadRect.
-This RadRect represent the layout slot where the label is placed.
+* __GetLabelLayoutSlot():__ This method returns an object of type RadRect.
+This RadRect represents the layout slot where the label is placed.
 The layout slot is the position and the size of the element.
-* __SetLabelContent():__ This method can be override to add your own content to the label.
+* __SetLabelContent():__ This method can be overridden to add your own content to the label.

 Those methods will be fired for each data point in the series, but there is a curious specific in the __ChartSeriesLabelStrategy__ class and its methods.
 The methods won't be fired unless you specify that they should be used via the __Options__ property.
 The property is a flags enum and it can accept several values.
 For example, you can specify that you want to use only the __GetLabelContent__ and __GetLayoutSlot__ methods and skip the others.
 To do so, you can use the following options: